markdalgleish/bespoke-remote-prototype/bespoke-remote/README.md

 }
 ```

-receiver.js
+remote.js
 -----------

-Well, obviously the receiver for the remote control. `receiver` is a normal bespoke plugin.
+`remote` is a normal bespoke plugin that receives events sent from the remote server.

 Current options: